muggy8/improbable/have-and-havenot/ZdPimteZ.md

 Although much of it is still fuzzy, there are still some key details that I am able to get.

-I guess trama hurts for everyone, even for someone like Phanna who comes from a world extremely different from my own.
+I guess trauma hurts for everyone, even for someone like Phanna who comes from a world extremely different from my own.

 "Does that mean you intend to return to your homeworld eventually?"
 I asked.